-As of the last movie, Sheryl is the apparent relationship winner, though there might have been subtle hints all along there is one that called out to me; Triangler Fight On Stage! who is the one who sings the line Like how we are friends but you don't love me? it wasn't Sheryl
+As of the last movie, Sheryl is the apparent relationship winner, though there were subtle hints all along there is one that stands out; Triangler Fight On Stage! who is the one who sings the line Like how we are friends but you don't love me? it wasn't Sheryl

 Also, Ranka is often compared to Linn Minmay of the first series.
 Guess who lost the Love Triangle in SDF Macross?

 In the Grand Finale, Ranka comments that the Vajra speak/think with their stomachs.
-Since this troper is a singer and took lessons, she realizes the connection: to sing "properly" and project your voice, you sing from your diaphragm.
+Anyone who's taken singing lessons knows that to sing "properly" and project your voice, you sing from your diaphragm.
 Where is it located?
 In your stomach!
 Thus the fact the Vajra only really notice when Ranka sings or is very loud makes a lot of sense!